 Bass Connections is named in honor of Anne T. and Robert M. Bass, who launched Bass Connections through a $50 million gift, including a generous $25 million matching gift challenge.
-The Basses have generously supported Duke for many decades, and Anne is a co-chair of the Duke Forward campaign.
+The Basses have generously supported Duke for many decades, and Anne was a co-chair of the Duke Forward campaign.

-By investing in Bass Connections, our alumni and friends will play a vital role both in building this transformative program to its full potential and helping to set Duke apart among top universities.
+By investing in Bass Connections, our alumni and friends play a vital role both in building this transformative program to its full potential and helping to set Duke apart among top universities.
 And through the Bass Challenge, which will match one dollar for every two dollars you contribute (a 1:2 match) of all endowment or expendable gifts to the program from $100,000 and up, you can increase the impact of your gift dramatically.

 The following are examples of areas to which donor support can be directed.
 For more information, please visit Duke Forward.

 Having sufficient central funds that can be deployed flexibly will be crucial to sustaining and growing the program over time.
 Gifts to support the general program at all levels will help to support the themes and project teams, educational innovations, and faculty and student participants.

 The goal of Bass Connections is to achieve genuine interdisciplinary education at Duke, with a careful balance of the depth of knowledge needed to understand a problem from one discipline and the breadth across several disciplines needed to understand that problem in all its complexity.
 There are currently five themes, aligned with five of Duke’s top interdisciplinary institutes and initiatives, around which the activities of Bass Connections are organized:

 Each of the themes runs project teams, interdisciplinary courses, co-curricular activities and faculty-mentored student research experiences.
 The long-term sustainability of Bass Connections requires that each theme be endowed to support a range of components, including faculty, students and project teams.